 Biscuits and gravy are quite possibly the best comfort food ever.
 They’re perfect not only for breakfast, but at any time of day!
 This recipe is so easy, there’s no reason not to make it; it takes all of 20 minutes.
-You can buy pre-made biscuits to make it even easier, although I love to make my Easiest and Best Buttermilk Biscuits Ever.
+You can buy pre-made biscuits to make it even easier, although I love to make my easy buttermilk biscuits.

 I added cayenne and nutmeg to this recipe – I think it really pulls the sauce together.
 If you don’t like spicy, just eliminate the cayenne.
 You can add other herbs too…fresh sage or a pinch of thyme are amazing in these!

-- black pepper - 2 tsp, freshly ground
+- 2 teaspoon ground black pepper - freshly

 - In a large, heavy-bottomed (I use cast iron) skillet over medium-high heat, brown the sausage, crumbling it up into small bits.
 Use a slotted spoon to remove the cooked sausage to a bowl, leaving behind the grease and any brown bits that stuck to the skillet.

 - Add flour and combine, cook until flour smell dissipates and is slightly brown.

 - When the roux turns brown, slowly add in the milk, whisking constantly until the mixture thickens.
 Add the salt, nutmeg, cayenne, and pepper and continue to mix well.

 - Remove from heat and stir in the cooked sausage.
 If the mixture is too thick you can whisk in some more milk.

 - Serve immediately over freshly baked hot biscuits.